Sebastiaan Bökkerink

-Sebastiaan "Bas" Bökkerink (born 23 October 1994) is a Dutch football player who plays for Quick '20.
+Sebastiaan "Bas" Bökkerink (born 23 October 1994) is a Dutch retired football player.

 Club career

-He made his professional debut in the Eerste Divisie for Achilles '29 on 30 September 2016 in a game against VVV-Venlo.
+He made his professional debut in the Eerste Divisie for Achilles '29 on 30 September 2016 in a game against VVV-Venlo.Bökkerink left Quick '20 in 2018.

+After retiring, he started to run a walk-up fast food restaurant of the automat type in Enschede with his brother.